 Harry Potter and the Cursed Child

 With all itineraries, make sure the days work for your trip as opening times for different attractions vary, so things may need to be tweaked.
 For example Harry Potter and the Cursed Child is a theatre show that’s split into Part 1 (2hr 40) and Part 2 (2hr 35).
 BOTH parts are only shown together on 3 days of the week (Wednesday, Saturday and Sunday) otherwise Part 1 is on a Thursday evening and part 2 on a Friday.
-There’s roughly a 2 hour gap between the shows.
+There’s roughly a 2 hour gap between the shows (Leicester Square, China Town or Neal’s Yard are all very close and within walking distance).

 If you buy a ticket for both parts on the same day, you have the same seat for both performances.
 Just like the afternoon tea, Harry Potter and the Cursed Child tickets fill up MONTHS in advance.
 When I decided to go home for Christmas in August, I booked up Cursed Child tickets straight away, over 4 months in advance and could only get an individual seat for a ridiculously high price as it was over Christmas.